TiffyB/dag_task_runner/README.md

 To run tests, simply run `pytest` in the root directory

+## Notes
+There's an additional task runner (scripts/dag_task_runner_2.py) which was my initial solution.
+In this script, I first flattened the data into a sorted list and then made the task schedule.
+I left it in for now since I thought it might be interesting to discuss the pros & cons of that approach.

 ## Assumptions

-The task runner assumes that the json files are in the following format and that they are true DAGs without cycles
+The task runner assumes that the json files are in the following format and that they are true DAGs without cycles.

 ```
 {